 Pain in the testicles is a fairly common condition treated by urologists.
-Causes frequently include: infection of the testicle (orchitis) or epididymis (epididymitis), post surgical pain, trauma, tumors, hernia, torsion (twisting of the testicle), varicocele (varicose veins of the testicle), hydrocele or spermatocele.
+Causes frequently include: infection of the testicle (orchitis) or epididymis (epididymitis), post vasectomy pain syndrome, trauma, tumors, hernia, torsion (twisting of the testicle), varicocele (varicose veins of the testicle), hydrocele or spermatocele.
 Most of these conditions are easily diagnosed and treated.

 Occasionally, even when treated appropriately, the pain becomes chronic.
 In up to 25% of patients with chronic testicular pain, no cause can be found.

 When Dr. Werthman sees patients for chronic testicular pain, he will make certain that they undergo diagnostic tests such as scrotal ultrasound.
 Initial treatment is usually conservative, consisting of antibiotics and anti-inflammatory medications.